Mg to mL Converter

 Liquid Medication

-Suppose you have a liquid medication with a density of 0.7 mg/ml, and the prescribed dosage is 350 mg.
+Suppose a liquid medication has a density of 0.7 mg/ml, and the prescribed dose is 350 mg.

 How Does It Work?

-To convert mg to ml, you need to know the substance's density (which is usually in g/ml).
-The formula is:
+To convert mg to ml, you must know the substance’s density (usually in g/ml).
+The formula used is:

 1. Enter the mass in milligrams (mg).

-2. Input the substance's density (g/ml) or select any substance from drop down
+2. Input the density of the substance in grams per milliliter (g/ml) or select a substance from the dropdown.

-Note: The density varies between substances, so ensure you have the correct value for accurate conversions.
+Note: Density varies by substance, so use the correct value for accurate conversions.

 Example 1: Liquid Medication